adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-11-rust-c-experiments.md

 2. [Rust Startup](/rust/2020/10/11/rust-startup.html): A vanilla introduction to the code that runs before the Rust's main function.
 3. [Primitive Datatypes](/rust/2020/10/25/primitive-types.html): An exploratory journey into Rust's arrays, tuples and integer datatypes.
 4. [Calling C code from Rust](/rust/2020/10/31/rust-calling-c.html): It is common to have an existing infra written in C/C++ and wanting to write new code in Rust.
 In such cases, Rust code will have to call C code.
 This post gives an intro on how it can be done.
+5. [Deciphering Rust's no_mangle](/rust/2020/11/01/deciphering-no-mangle.html): The #[no_mangle] shows some interesting behavior when I was playing around with Rust FFI.
+Some of it is documented here.

 # What is this about?